-&lt;sup>68 See, e.g., Donna Shestowsky, How Litigants Evaluate the Characteristics of Legal Procedures: A Multi-Court Empirical Study, 49 U.C.
-DAVIS L. REV. 793, 841 fn.
-55 (2016) (reporting a "10% response rate" and noting that 10% "is much higher than what was reported for other ex ante field studies on litigants' procedural preferences."); Lamont E. Stallworth & Linda K. Stroh, Who is Seeking to Use ADR and Why Do They Choose To Do So?, DISP.
+Legal Procedures: A Multi-Court Empirical Study, 49 U.C.
+DAVIS L. REV. 793, 807 n.55 (2016) (reporting a "10% response rate" and noting that 10% "is much higher than what was reported for other ex ante field studies on litigants' procedural preferences"); Lamont E. Stallworth & Linda K. Stroh, Who Is Seeking to Use ADR and Why Do They Choose to Do So?, DISP.
 RESOL.
 J., Jan.-Mar.
-1996, at 30, 33-36 (1996) (reporting a response rate of 7%); Conor Clarke & Edward Fox, Perceptions of Taxing and Spending: A Survey Experiment, 124 YALE L.J.
-1252, 1271 (2015) ("[I]n our surveys, an average of 18% to 24% of Internet users who saw each question responded."); Christopher J. Walker, Inside Agency Statutory Interpretation, 67 STAN.
-L. REV. 999, 1004 (2015) (reporting a response rate of 31% among targeted federal agency decision-makers); Lawrence S. Krieger & Kennon M. Sheldon, What Makes Lanyers Happy?: A Data-Driven Prescription to Redefine Professional Success, 83 GEO.
-WASH.
-L. REV. 554, 571 (2015) (reporting "an overall response rate of 12.7%").
+1996, at 30, 33-36 (reporting a response rate of 7 percent); Christopher J. Walker, Inside Agency Statutory Interpretation, 67 STAN.
+L. REV. 999, 1004 (2015) (reporting a response rate of 31 percent among targeted federal agency decision-makers).

-&lt;sup>69 Except for charities as a category because their response rate was too low.
+&lt;sup>70 Except for charities as a category because their response rate was too low.
 See infra Section III.E.

-&lt;sup>70 This could have been the case if, say, attorneys too busy to answer surveys systematically favor fairness over finality.
+&lt;sup>71 This could have been the case if, say, attorneys too busy to answer surveys systematically favor fairness over finality.
 There is no indication in the data that this is the case.
 If anything, categories of people typically considered unlikely to answer surveys (like federal judges and law firm partners) responded at higher rates than any other category (perhaps because of their long and sustained engagement with procedural questions).